-Seoul Subway, February 2015.
-I’ve never really done a Top 5 like this before.
+February 2015.
+I’ve never really done a travel report like this before.
 Maybe it’s because I normally associate subway journeys with claustrophobia, stress, inconvenience and smelly armpits.
 But in Seoul all my experiences were a total breeze, from the wide, spotless ultra-modern carriages to the pleasingly icy air con and abundance of available seats.
 Sure, things got more hectic during rush hour, but still a piece of cake compared to the hell-on-earth ordeals of Beijing and London.

-Seoul Subway, February 2015.
-Today we live in a world that has clearly gone mobile phone mad.
-We are all hopelessly addicted and I’m just as guilty as anyone.
+February 2015.
+We live in a world that has clearly gone mobile phone mad.
+We’re all hopelessly addicted and I’m just as guilty as anyone.
 Somehow though Seoul seems to have taken it to a whole new level!
-For the majority of my journeys absolutely nobody was conversing, or indeed looking anywhere other than their screens.
+For the majority of my journeys absolutely nobody was conversing, or indeed looking anywhere other than their mini screens.